-4 Things That Make the Phoenix Recovery Community so Amazing
+4 Things That Make the Phoenix Recovery Scene so Amazing

 There’s not a city in America untouched by addiction.
 The statistics are grim: Drug overdose is the leading cause of death for Americans under age 50, the Drug Policy Alliance reports, and one in eight American adults is an alcoholic, according to the National Epidemiologic Survey on Alcohol and Related Conditions.

 In fact, your odds of dying from an opioid overdose are greater than dying in a car crash, the National Safety Council reports.